ShenZheng2000/PointNorm-for-Point-Cloud-Analysis/README.md

 # PointNorm-for-Point-Cloud-Analysis
-This is the official Pytorch implementation of our paper "PointNorm: Normalization is All You Need for Point Cloud Analysis"
+This is the official Pytorch implementation of our paper "PointNorm: Dual Normalization is All You Need for Point Cloud Analysis"

 ## Updates
 - 2022/9/15: We have revised the paper and have updated the manuscript for arxiv.
 Here are an non-exhaust list for the changes.